ssim3/NextSteamSale/README.md

 ## How to use:

-Run main.exe using a python compiler , ensure that steam_scraper.py is in the same directory.
+Run main.py using a python compiler , ensure that steam_scraper.py is in the same directory.

 ### NOTE